-NEW THIS YEAR: Teams are allowed to have one fixed electric (120V, 15-amp max) fan to blow on their engine.
-Team member held fans are no longer permitted.
+Teams can have one fixed electric (120V, 15-amp max) fan to blow on their engine.
+Team member held fans are not permitted.
 Oscillating fans are not permitted.

 10.6.2.2 Exhaust Gas Sampling Probe and Port:

 Each sled in the competition is required to have a removable exhaust gas-sampling probe and a permanent exhaust gas sample port.
 The same probe and port are used for both the lab and in-service emission events.
 The probe and port design and installation specifications include: